 One night before my husband grilled salmon, I cut off a smallish piece to make little nuggets.
 I usually use eggs but decided to make it a bit richer with melted butter.
 Big A absolutely loved these!

 So the next time it was salmon night, I made all nuggets.
 This time it was my husband who wasn’t happy.
-I had to explain to him that he can’t get his favorite meal every time like I say to the kids.
+I had to explain to him that he can’t get his favorite meal every time as I say to the kids.
 He didn’t find it funny.

 So if you are looking for ways to entice your kids with fish, this recipe is for you!

-- 1 # pound wild caught salmon (other fish will work)
+- 1 # pound wild-caught salmon (other fish will work)

-- one quarter stick of butter, melted
+- one-quarter stick of butter, melted

 - ½ cup bread crumbs